pnp/cli-microsoft365/docs/docs/cmd/aad/o365group/o365group-recyclebinitem-restore.md

 ## Examples

-Restores the Microsoft 365 Group with specific id
+Restores the Microsoft 365 Group with specific ID

 ```sh
 m365 aad o365group recyclebinitem restore --id 28beab62-7540-4db1-a23f-29a6018a3848